 Tinnitus is a noise that you hear in your ears, such as a buzzing or ringing that happens again and again, or consistently.
-The only rating available for tinnitus is 10%.
-A 10% rating will be assigned whether you have ringing in one ear or in both ears, you cannot receive a 20% rating due to tinnitus in both ears.
+The only disability rating available for tinnitus is 10%.
+A 10% disability rating will be assigned whether you have ringing in one ear or in both ears, you cannot receive a 20% rating due to tinnitus in both ears.
 However, there can be a higher percentage available for those whose condition is so severe that it is debilitating or prevents you from working.
 You may be able to seek an extra schedular rating for your tinnitus in excess of the 10 percent limit in the Schedule of Impairment Ratings.

-Hearing loss is defined as any degree of impairment of the ability to comprehend sound.
+Hearing loss is defined as any degree of hearing impairment of the ability to comprehend sound.
 If you are diagnosed with both hearing loss and tinnitus, you may be entitled to one separate rating for hearing loss and another separate rating for tinnitus.

 - A current diagnosis of a hearing condition,